 After the application of the risk calculation algorithm, each record i will have associated its own value of the disclosure risk ρ_i .
 At this point, the user will input a threshold α , that he considers the maximum tolerable risk.
 This choice can be based on the graph representing the distribution of the individual risk in the file provide by μ -Argus.

-Once α has been selected, μ -Argus apply the local suppression only to those records i that $\rho_i > \alpha$, following a suppression method that minimise the number of local suppression.
+Once α has been selected, μ -Argus can be used to apply the local suppression only to those records i for which $\rho_i > \alpha$, following a suppression method that minimises the number of local suppressions.